Code Enforcement

 Animal Permits

-Other Services we provide are permitting for Poultry, Livestock, Kennels and Wild Animals.
-Are you interested in keeping chickens or some other animal in the city limits of Wilmington?
+Other services we provide are permitting for poultry, livestock, kennels and wild animals.
+Are you interested in keeping chickens or some other animal in Wilmington city limits?
 You may need to apply for a permit.
-To read more about animal ordinance requirements in the City of Wilmington click on the link below or simply apply.
+Read more about animal ordinance requirements in the City of Wilmington here or simply apply below.